ipfs-inactive/docs/content/reference/api/http.md

   - `arg` [string]: The path to the IPFS object(s) to list links from.
 Required: **yes**.
   - `headers` [bool]: Print table headers (Hash, Size, Name).
 Required: no.
   - `resolve-type` [bool]: Resolve linked objects to find out their types.
 Default: "true".
 Required: no.
+  - `size` [bool]: Resolve linked objects to find out their file size.
+Default: "true".
+Required: no.
+  - `stream` [bool]: Enable exprimental streaming of directory entries as they are traversed.
+Required: no.

 #### Response